mailboxer/mailboxer/README.md

 acts*as*messageable](https://github.com/psergi/acts_as_messageable).

-We are now working to make exhaustive documentation and some wiki pages in order to make it even easier to use the gem to its full potencial.
+We are now working to make exhaustive documentation and some wiki pages in order to make it even easier to use the gem to its full potential.
 Please, give us some time if you find something missing or [ask for it](https://github.com/ging/mailboxer/issues).
 You can also find us on the [Gitter room for this repo](https://gitter.im/mailboxer/mailboxer).
 Join us there to talk.